 Mission: Providing high quality widgets to the beer industry

 Primary Objective: To keep the company profitable and healthy

 Secondary Objectives (supporting the primary objective) :

 2.)
-To achieve management system certification so that we are able to tender on larger contracts.
+To achieve quality management system certification so that we are able to tender on larger contracts.

-Target (for aim 1.): 8% increase in profits year on year
+Target (for secondary objective 1.): 8% increase in profits year on year